dbdean/dbdean_com/README.md

 [wink]: http://winkhealth.com
 [stethee]: https://au.linkedin.com/company/stethee

-## I've been a speech and image ML researcher
+## I've been a speech and video ML researcher

 I have been working with audio-visual speech since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.

-**Speaker recognition and diarisation**: A large part of my post-doctoral experience focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.
+A large part of my post-doctoral experience focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.

 ## I have publications